Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 The Gaussian kernel parameters and sizes were analysed based on their responses in the \textit{Eye+Object} scenario.
-Figure~\ref{fig:sigmakernels}a) illustrates how decreasing the ratio between $\sigma_{c}$ and $\sigma_{s}$ proportionally reduces both the mean firing rate (MFR) and the mean inter-spike interval (ISI) of the system, attributed to the diminished inhibitory effect of the surround.
-The final two edge cases, where $\sigma_{s}$ matches the kernel size, exhibit a slight reduction in both metrics, leading to less pronounced object motion contrast enhancement.
+Figure~\ref{fig:sigmakernels}a) illustrates how decreasing the ratio between $\sigma_{c}$ and $\sigma_{s}$ proportionally reduces both the mean firing rate (MFR) and the mean inter-spike interval (ISI) of the system, due to the diminished inhibitory effect of the surround.
+These metrics were selected as they provide interpretable and reliable descriptors of spiking activity under varying stimulus conditions.
+The final two edge cases, in which $\sigma_{s}$ equals the kernel size, show a slight reduction in both metrics, leading to an overall decrease in spiking activity as a result of stronger surround suppression.
 Larger kernel sizes, as shown in Figure~\ref{fig:sigmakernels} b), confirm the same response trend, with increased activity observed for the largest size.
 This effect is attributed to the smoothing influence of the Gaussian kernels on the image, resulting in a larger portion of the visual field surpassing the threshold ($\alpha$).
 An increased MFR would lead to heightened system activity, resulting in unnecessary power consumption, that in neurons chips scales with the number of spikes, as the response is already functional for $\sigma_{c}=1$, $\sigma_{s}=4$, and a kernel size, $s_{k}$, of 8 pixels.
 This analysis, therefore, validates the parameters proposed in~\cite{clerico2024retina}.

 To demonstrate the scale invariance of the model, the characterisation also includes different spatial frequencies of the stimuli in the \textit{Eye+Object} scenario.
 Figure~\ref{fig:OMScharsize} shows an example of the RGB stimuli, the converted event frame, and the OMS maps with different values of spatial frequency, ${fs}$, and the speeds of a cycle on each iteration of the loop, ${s}$, for the object (Foreground) and the Background.
 As shown by the OMS maps in the qualitative assessment in Figure~\ref{fig:OMScharsize}, the response of the sOMS model effectively enhances object motion in all cases.